-Depending on the offense and if it is a repeat offense, your license can be revoked for an extended period of time, Not only will this make it difficult for you to get to and from work or school, but you will also struggle with such things as grocery shopping.
+Depending on the offence and if it is a repeat offence, your license can be revoked for an extended period of time, Not only will this make it difficult for you to get to and from work or school, but you will also struggle with such things as grocery shopping.

 Current or future jobs

 If you get a DUI, it can affect your current employment as well as future job applications.
 For example, you are a professional driver, it’s easy to see how a suspended license can affect your work.
-If potential employees become aware of a past DUI, it can also be quite a turn-off and could result in many missed opportunities.
+If potential employees become aware of past DUI charges, it can also be quite a turn-off and could result in many missed opportunities.

 If you have a DUI conviction, auto insurance companies will consider you as a high-risk driver.
 This means that your insurance rates will increase accordingly.
 For many, this increase is significant and it can set your budget off balance considerably.